SUPPORT WORKERS

 Our team and a little about their roles

 These include a combination of 12-hour day, 12-hour waking nights, and days-into-sleeping night shifts.
 The days-into-sleeping nights is the only shift awarded an enhanced shift allowance.
+So, it’s possible you could be staying away from home for your entire 4 day shift rotation.
+Aligned to our policy, we support those who travel a long way with accommodation where necessary.
+Alternatively you’ll sleep on site.

 AND SO THE DAY BEGINS…